 Although banana chips are available throughout the year, the sweet variety tastes all the more delicious during this time of the year.
 Unlike the more popular salted banana chips, the sweet chips are made from ripe bananas and fried in coconut oil.

 Breadfruit chips that are made in households during summers are also perfect to snack on while watching the rains.
 It involves cutting the breadfruit into paper-thin slices, soaking them in turmeric and salt, and deep frying until crispy.
 When stored in an airtight container, these can last for days.
 The same method is applied to jackfruits that are abundantly found in Kerala.
-For a crunch, sweet and salty snack, look no further than these sticks that look like little rays of sunshine on a rainy day.

 The opinions expressed within this article are the personal opinions of the author.
 NDTV is not responsible for the accuracy, completeness, suitability, or validity of any information on this article.
 All information is provided on an as-is basis.
 The information, facts or opinions appearing in the article do not reflect the views of NDTV and NDTV does not assume any responsibility or liability for the same.